Karel Čapek: Early life and education

-World War I and Interwar period
+World War I and the interwar period

 Exempted from military service due to the spinal problems that would haunt him his whole life, Čapek observed World War I from Prague.
 His political views were strongly affected by the war, and as a budding journalist he began to write on topics like nationalism, totalitarianism and consumerism.
 Through social circles, the young author developed close relationships with many of the political leaders of the nascent Czechoslovak state, including Tomáš Garrigue Masaryk, Czechoslovak patriot and the first President of Czechoslovakia, and his son Jan Masaryk, who would later become minister of foreign affairs.
 T. G. Masaryk was a regular guest at Čapek's "Friday Men" garden parties for leading Czech intellectuals. Čapek was also a member of Masaryk's Hrad political network.
 Their frequent conversations on various topics later served as the basis for Čapek's book Talks with T. G. Masaryk.

 Čapek began his writing career as a journalist.
 With his brother Josef, he worked as an editor for the Czech paper Národní listy (The National Newspaper) from October 1917 to April 1921.
 Upon leaving, he and Josef joined the staff of Lidové noviny (The People's Paper) in April 1921.

 Čapek's early attempts at fiction were short stories and plays for the most part written with his brother Josef.
 His first international success was R.U.R., a dystopian work about a bad day at a factory populated with sentient androids.
 The play was translated into English in 1922, and was being performed in the UK and America by 1923.
 Throughout the 1920s, Čapek worked in many writing genres, producing both fiction and non-fiction, but worked primarily as a journalist.

 In the 1930s, Čapek's work focused on the threat of brutal national socialist and fascist dictatorships; by the mid-1930s, Čapek had become "an outspoken anti-fascist".
 He also became a member of International PEN Club.
-Established, and was the first president of the Czechoslovak PEN Club.
+He established, and was the first president of the Czechoslovak PEN Club.